10 tips for finding European coffee buyers

 Online trading sites are not very popular in the coffee sector as a whole.
 Most European buyers require direct contact with suppliers for a detailed assessment of your potential.
 Nevertheless, there are online trading sites which provide access to coffee buyers in less traditional market channels such as microlots and other niche markets.
 This is a new trend in the coffee trade.

-- Similarly, the FLOCERT website provides a list of Fairtrade-certified operators worldwide, including buyers in Europe (Select “Product category” and "Coffee").
+- Similarly, the FLOCERT website provides a list of Fairtrade-certified operators worldwide, including buyers in Europe (choose Coffee in ‘Product Category’).

 - Use online trading sites to help you map your target markets.